i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Next DH Ratchet Public Key
 ``````````````````````````
-This is in the header in Signal, we put it in the payload,
+The next DH ratchet key is in the payload,
 and it is optional.
 We don't ratchet every time.
+(This is different than in signal, where it is in the header, and sent every time)
 For typical usage patterns, Alice and Bob each ratchet a single time
 at the beginning.